 In an era when expanding access to healthcare is hotly debated, one thing appears to unite American healthcare clinicians: the desire to continue to care for less fortunate patients, whether here in the United States or abroad.

-LocumTenens.com conducted the first of what will be an annual survey during the fall of 2016 to discover why healthcare clinicians, including physicians, physician assistants, CRNAs and nurse practitioners, volunteer their time and medical skills to underserved patients, both at home and abroad.
+LocumTenens.com conducted a survey during the fall of 2016 to discover why healthcare clinicians, including physicians, physician assistants, CRNAs and nurse practitioners, volunteer their time and medical skills to underserved patients, both at home and abroad.
 This is part of the company’s efforts to support clinical volunteer work, including its support of the MedicalMissions.org website and countless organizations that support expanding healthcare access worldwide.

 How do healthcare practitioners identify charitable organizations with which to partner for charity work?

 While most clinicians found charity partners through colleagues or peers, most of those who selected “other” wrote they either found a partner through their church or religious organization or by founding/setting up a group themselves.